-Researchers from Australia revealed that babies that are breastfeed for longer than six months are more likely to be mentally stable in adulthood.
+Researchers from Australia revealed that babies that are breastfed for longer than six months are more likely to be mentally stable in adulthood.

-And in their report in The Journal of Pediatrics, researchers from Telethon Institute for Child Health Research said that breastfeeding help babies cope better with stress and promotes a better mother-child bonding.
+And in their report in The Journal of Pediatrics, researchers from Telethon Institute for Child Health Research said that breastfeeding help babies cope better with stress and promote a better mother-child bonding.

 Dr. Wendy H. Oddy and her colleagues studied more than 2,000 children born to mothers enrolled in the Western Australia Pregnancy Cohort (Raine) Study.
 These kids underwent mental assessments when they were 2, 5, 8, 10, and 14 years old.

 At each of the assessments, researchers observed that children who were breastfed for less than six months exhibited negative behaviours such as depression and aggression.